-While management believes that these estimates are reasonable, actual results could differ from those estimates and could impact future results of comprehensive income and cash flows.
+While management believes these estimates are reasonable, actual results could differ from those estimates and could impact future results of comprehensive income and cash flows.

-Please refer to note 13(b) which discusses the impacts on the comparative information provided with respect to the three and six month periods ending June 30, 2010 arising from the correction an error.
+Please refer to note 14(b), which discusses the impacts on the comparative information provided with respect to the nine months ended September 30, 2010 arising from the correction errors.